PolyhedraZK/PolyhedraDocs/docs/litepaper/index.md

 [EXPchain](https://expchain.ai/) is a decentralized blockchain protocol designed for scalable, verifiable, and privacy-preserving AI applications.
 Established as the "Everything Chain for AI", EXPchain integrates zero-knowledge machine learning (zkML) and a novel Proof of Intelligence (PoI) framework, addressing the growing need for trust and accountability in artificial intelligence systems.
 Key innovations include the [Expander](https://expander.polyhedra.network/) proof system, a high-performance zk prover, and [zkPyTorch](https://blog.polyhedra.network/scaling-trust-in-the-age-of-artificial-intelligence/), a developer-friendly toolkit for integrating zkML into traditional AI workflows.
 Together, these tools enhance computational efficiency, enabling practical AI verification while safeguarding sensitive data and intellectual property.

-Built on a zk-native blockchain infrastructure, EXPchain supports seamless AI workflows through advanced features like zkBridge for cross-chain interoperability, EXProllup scalability, and zkML watermarking for large language models (LLMs).
+Built on a zk-native blockchain infrastructure, EXPchain supports seamless AI workflows through advanced features like zkBridge for cross-chain interoperability, native zkRollup scalability, and zkML watermarking for large language models (LLMs).
 The platform prioritizes transparency, security, and scalability, fostering trust in critical industries such as finance, healthcare, and software development.
 Through its modular architecture and commitment to ethical AI, EXPchain sets the foundations for the future of decentralized, privacy-conscious, and accountable AI systems.

 <div className="expchain-diagram">
   <img src="/img/EXPchain Platform@2x.png" width="100%" />